Convex-Dev/design/docs/cad/016_peerstake/README.md

 ## Rewards

-Stakers are rewarded with a share of Convex Coins earned from
+Stakers are rewarded with a share of Convex Coins earned from:
 - Transaction fees executed on the network affecting the CVM global stake
-- Reward Pools set by the Convex Foundation
+- Reward Pools build up over time set by the Convex Foundation

+### Transaction fee handling

+Transaction fees are accumulated for all transactions executed within a complete block submitted by a peer.

+When a block of transactions is successfully executed:
+- 50% are given to the peer and its stakers immediately
+- The remainder is added to the the common reward pool

+### Reward pool distribution

+Rewards are delivered from the reward pools based on peer stake and active time elapsed.

+Active time elapsed is calculated when a block is successfully executed in consensus for a given peer.
+Active time is calculated as:
+- The difference between the timestamp of CVM state for this Block and the last such timestamp for the same peer
+- Subject to a maximum of 6000ms * total coin supply / total peer stake

+i.e. if the peer's total stake is 1% of the coin supply, it must submit a block at least once every ten minutes to maintain 100% active time.
+This mechanism is designed to ensure that peers must participate regularly and correctly in order to obtain full rewards.

+### Staking split

-Rewards are divided as follows:
+When rewards are given to a peer, they are divided as follows:
 - The total reward is divided over all Peers according to Peer Stake
 - For each Peer:
   - 50% is allocated to the Peer itself (added to peer stake)